aous72/low_latency_high_throughput/README.md

 'Aous Thabit Naman, Yu Wang, Hassan Habibi Gharakheili, Vijay Sivaraman, and David Taubman'
 https://doi.org/10.1016/j.comnet.2018.01.043
 Kindly reference the paper if you use the code.

+The main files are:
+one_stage.py: creates one network combined1.py: controls data flow among networks